ninest/NSR/src/content/articles/basic-military-training.md

 - Don't shit in the shower
 - Always keep at least one uniform in smart 4, this way you won't be too late if they call you down in smart 4
 - Enter the first 2 numbers on your lock before leaving your bunk: This way, you can open your lock the fastest and be the first one to take a shower.
   - But never **keep your locker unlocked**.
-You never know when you're PS (platoon seargeant) will check.
+You never know when your PS (platoon seargeant) will check.
 - Bring extra food to share: Make friends faster!

 When you have time, remember to **black tape** everything including: